freenas/freenas-docs/userguide/virtualmachines.rst

 #. **Select VM wizard type**

-   Select :literal:`Virtual Macine (VM)` or :literal:`Docker Host`.
+   Select *Virtual Macine (VM)* or
+   *Docker Host*.

 #. **Operating System**

    Select the guest operating system type from the drop down menu and enter an alphanumeric name for the VM.
-It is recommended to use UEFI as the boot method for newer operating systems.
-The settings :guilabel:`Start on Boot` and :guilabel:`Enable VNC` are set by default.
+UEFI is recommended as the boot method for newer operating systems.
+   :guilabel:`Start on Boot` and :guilabel:`Enable VNC` are set by default.
-   The setting :guilabel:`Start on Boot` tells the VM to start when the host system is booted.
-The setting :guilabel:`Enable VNC` allows a virtual connection to the VM.
+   :guilabel:`Start on Boot` tells the VM to start when the host system is booted. :guilabel:`Enable VNC` allows a virtual connection to the VM.

 #. **CPU and Memory**

-   Enter the amount of virtual CPUs for the VM to use.
-Enter the amount of memory, in MiB,for the VM to use.
-Not using adequate memory or CPUs can affect the performance of the vm.
-Using too much memory or CUPs can affect the performance of the host system.
+   Enter the number of virtual CPUs for the VM to use.
+Enter the amount of memory in MiB for the VM.
+Not providing adequate memory or CPUs can affect the performance of the VM.
+Providing too much memory or CPUs can affect the performance of the host system.

 #. **Hard Disks**

-   Select :guilabel:`Create new disk image` to create a new zvol on an existing dataset.
-This is used as a virtual hard drive for the VM.
+   Select :guilabel:`Create new disk image` to create a new zvol to use as a virtual hard drive for the VM.
 Select :guilabel:`Use existing disk image` to use an existing zvol or file for the VM.
-Enter the size, in GiB, for the zvol if :guilabel:`Create new disk image` is set and choose a pool or dataset for the new zvol.
-Select an existing disk image if :guilabel:`Use existing disk image` is set.

 #. **Network Interface**

    Select the adapter type from the drop-down.
-   :literal:`Intel e82545 (e1000)` emulates the same Intel Ethernet
+   *Intel e82545 (e1000)* emulates the same Intel Ethernet card.
-   card.
 This provides compatibility with most operating systems.
    VirtIO provides better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.
-   The MAC address is randomized by defualt.
+   The MAC address is randomized by default.
 Enter a custom MAC address to overide the randomization.
 Select the physical interface to associate with the VM.